viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Windows Local Administrator Password Solution (LAPS)

-Local Administrator Password solution was a key consideration for many customers when deciding to make the transition from on-premises to cloud-managed devices using Intune.
+Local Administrator Password solution was a key consideration for many customers when deciding to make the transition from on-premises to cloud-managed devices using Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>.
 With LAPS, organizations can automatically manage and back up the password of a local administrator account on Microsoft Entra ID joined or Microsoft Entra hybrid joined devices.

 [!INCLUDE [learn-more](includes/learn-more.md)]